 \Prolonged exposure is defined as lasting for more than 15 minutes.
 The 15 minutes can be from one continuous exposure or cumulative duration.
-Ref: Public Heath Is the research remote, or can research be done remotely?
-Keep doing it remotely or transition to remote where possible Follow guidelines in level 1 Can you maintain physical distancing without altering normal operations?
-Follow the list of recommendations in place for safe physical distancing Does the nature of the work have additional risks, such as the generation of droplets, invasive Can you provide mitigation procedure, or vulnerable through engineering or Make sure to adhere to all population? administrative controls? entrance and exit procedures.
+Ref: Public Heath

+Is the research remote, or can research be done remotely?

+Keep doing it remotely or transition to remote where possible

+Follow guidelines in level 1

+Can you maintain physical distancing without altering normal operations?

+Follow the list of recommendations in place for safe physical distancing

+Does the nature of the work have additional risks, such as the generation of droplets, invasive procedure, or vulnerable population?

+Can you provide mitigation through engineering or administrative controls?

+Make sure to adhere to all entrance and exit procedures.
 Spaces will need to be sanitized between participants.
+Follow guidelines in level 2

+No

-Follow Е 0 guidelines in level 2 Proceed with Consider the following and determine appropriate PPE based on table below recommendations in What is the duration of contact with participants? level 2 What is the number of people in the room (consider University and Academic Unit guidelines) Will there be physical contact with participant?
-Will there be droplets or aerosols due to nature of testing?
-Are you dealing with a vulnerable population?
+Consider the following and determine appropriate PPE based on table below

+- What is the duration of contact with participants? - What is the number of people in the room (consider University and Academic Unit guidelines) - Will there be physical contact with participant? - Will there be droplets or aerosols due to nature of testing? - Are you dealing with a vulnerable population?

 Follow guidelines in level 3

-Level 1 through 3 indicate levels of proximity of human interaction, and associated risk
+Proceed with recommendations in level 2